DeveloperJGV/DeveloperJGV/README.md

 I use artificial intelligence to create unique images that I share on my Instagram account.
 Don't miss out!

 ### Certifications 🏅
 My Platzi certifications are a testament to my dedication in mobile development, leadership, and artificial intelligence.
 Beyond technical skills, I've embraced courses on feedback dynamics, enhancing my ability to engage and collaborate effectively.
-Keeping abreast of the latest Android and Apple policies is also part of my routine, ensuring my work stays relevant and compliant.
+Keeping abreast of the latest Android and iOS policies is also part of my routine, ensuring my work stays relevant and compliant.

 ### About Me